DEPARTMENT OF ART HISTORY AT DARTMOUTH COLLEGE

 Angela Rosenthal: In Memoriam

-It is with profound sadness that we note the death of our beloved colleague Angela Rosenthal.
+It was with profound sadness that we noted the death in 2010 of our beloved colleague Angela Rosenthal.

-Angela was an outstanding scholar, author of two books on the eighteenth-century artist Angelica Kaufman, co-editor with Bernadette Fort of a collection of essays on William Hogarth, and author of many articles and essays addressing early modern visual culture.
-This summer, she completed editing with Agnes Lugo-Ortiz (University of Chicago) a collection of essays on Slave Portraiture, which will appear with Cambridge University Press.
+Angela was an outstanding scholar, author of two books on the eighteenth-century artist Angelica Kauffman, co-editor with Bernadette Fort of a collection of essays on William Hogarth, and author of many articles and essays addressing early modern visual culture.
+In 2010, she completed editing with Agnes Lugo-Ortiz (University of Chicago) a collection of essays on Slave Portraiture, which was published by Cambridge University Press in 2013.

 As a teacher, Angela engaged her students intellectually and personally.
 She reveled in the impromptu discussion before works of art, emphasizing the necessity of studying works in the original.
 Her students will recall various trips to museums, adventures in northern Italy on the 2008 Foreign Study Program, and the attention she paid to Dartmouth's public sculpture.
 Students will also recall how she matched encouragement with intellectual rigor.